SmiteMCde/.github/profile/README.md

 Hello interested Minecraft coders and GitHub strangers,

 the team at `@SmiteMCde` has created this organization to showcase some of our improvements to open-source projects and some of our quality of life plugins to the public.
-If you have any questions, suggestions or feedback, we would greatly appreciate it if you would contact us via a GitHub issue on the respective repository or via our Discord server.
+If you have any questions, suggestions or feedback, we would greatly appreciate it if you would contact us via a GitHub discussion or via our Discord server.

 <a href="https://discord.gg/uFxHFRRuHZ">
   <img alt="SmiteMC Discord" src="https://discord.com/api/guilds/827287900264988723/widget.png?style=banner2">